wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 1. Take a Practice Test (from MeasureUp) that feels just like the actual test, if you are enrolled in <a target="_blank" href="https://esi.microsoft.com/getcertification">Microsoft's Enterprise Skills Initiative</a>.

+   After sign-up, you get an email to register an account <a target="_blank" href="https://www.skillpipe.com/">https://www.skillpipe.com</a> then paste the license key from the email to redeem it on your <a target="_blank" href="https://www.skillpipe.com/#/bookshelf/books">bookshelf</a>, where you take the course.

 * <a target="_blank" href="https://app.pluralsight.com/paths/skills/microsoft-azure-administrator-az-104">Pluralsight</a>
 by Tim Warner with <a target="_blank" href="https://www.kaplanlearn.com/education/offeringdashboard/index/04347ac4e89b19f5ef7559ef6f975386">Kaplan sample exam</a>.